josephabbudd-web/kickfyne/README.md

 ### To do

-1. Add the ability to safely undo changes when an error occurs.
+1. Add the ability to safely undo changes when a file system error occurs.
 1. Review my API for adding and removing tabs and accordion items.
 1. Review my inline and output documentation.
 1. Write tests.